ponylang/ponylang-website/content/blog/last-week-in-pony-112022.md

 We also ended up talking about [ponyc issue #1118](https://github.com/ponylang/ponyc/issues/1118) and the forthcoming fix that Sean has been working on in consultation with Joe McIlvain.
 We covered the [ORCA protocol](https://www.ponylang.io/media/papers/OGC.pdf) and a high-level and Sean took Red through it's basics.
 If you are interested in getting a high-level overview of ORCA without joining an office hours, we recommend you check out Andrew Turley's Pony VUG #6 presentation [The Art of Forgetting - Garbage Collection in Pony](https://vimeo.com/181099993).

 All-in-all, it was one of the best office hours in recent memory.
 Perhaps we will see you at the next one!
 Interested in giving attending a go?
-There's a [topic for that](https://ponylang.zulipchat.com/#narrow/stream/189934-general/topic/Office.20hours) in the Zulip.
+There's a [calendar you can subscribe to](https://calendar.google.com/calendar/ical/4465e68ae24131ae00461a40893f2637a2c9ac510e311a44ff78680e2f183ce3%40group.calendar.google.com/public/basic.ics) to stay up-to-date with the schedule.
+We do our best to keep the calendar up-to-date.

+### Office Hours Calendar

+We've added a [calendar for office hours](https://calendar.google.com/calendar/ical/4465e68ae24131ae00461a40893f2637a2c9ac510e311a44ff78680e2f183ce3%40group.calendar.google.com/public/basic.ics) to make it easier for everyone to keep track of the schedule.

 ## Releases